kevinswiber/siren/README.md

 ####Embedded Representation

-Embedded sub-entity representations retain all the characteristics of a standard entity, but MUST also contain a ```rel``` attribute describing the relationship of the sub-entity to its parent.
+Embedded sub-entity representations retain all the characteristics of a standard entity.

 ###Classes vs. Relationships